-4-story building collapses in India; several feared trapped
+Building collapses in India; 10 dead, several feared trapped

-MUMBAI, India (AP) — A four-story residential building collapsed Tuesday in a crowded neighborhood in Mumbai, India’s financial and entertainment capital, and several people were feared trapped in the rubble, an official said.
+MUMBAI, India (AP) — A four-story dilapidated residential building collapsed Tuesday in Mumbai, India’s financial and entertainment capital, killing at least 10 people, an official said.
+Rescuers were searching for several others feared trapped in the rubble.

+“The building crashed with a heavy sound and we thought there was an earthquake,” a local resident told the New Delhi Television news channel or NDTV.

-Fire official Ashok Talpade said rescuers had reached the site in Mumbai’s Dongri section and pulled out three people and rushed them to a hospital.
-He didn’t know whether they were dead or alive.
+Fire official Ashok Talpade said dozens of rescuers were at the site in Dongri, a crowded residential section of Mumbai, and had pulled out nine survivors who were taken to a hospital.
+The survivors included a child was allowed to go home after being treated.

-Talpade said the building was located in a narrow lane in a congested area and it was difficult to send earth-moving machines there.
+A 16-year-old girl trapped under a heavy door was taken out by rescuers after cutting through iron beams and clearing the debris using hydraulic cutters, the NDTV reported.

 Television images showed people forming a human chain to remove the rubble using their hands.